chr0nzz/traefik-manager-mobile/README.md

 - **Overview** - the signal desk: routers, services and middlewares as cards with health, provider breakdown and entry points
 - **Routes** - view, enable/disable, add, edit and delete HTTP/TCP/UDP routes, multiple domains per route, raw YAML editing
 - **Middlewares** - 30 templates with guided wizards, plus edit, delete and htpasswd generation
-- **Services** - health, backends up, provider filter and the routers each one serves
+- **Services** - health, backends up, provider filter and the routers each one serves, plus create, edit, rename and delete: load balancer, weighted, mirroring and failover, on the host or any agent
 - **Logs** - live tail with CLF and JSON parsing, tappable facet filters and the v1.10 analytics cards
 - **CrowdSec** - decisions and alerts, add and delete bans, the full stat desk and a world map
 - **Certificates** - expiry thresholds and the resolvers in use